sal55/langs/Compilertest3.md

 These are BB and the older MM, both for my M systems language.
 Also BCC for C.

-(gcc) means it was transpiled to C and compiled with gcc-O3, which gives a faster time than otherwise (but a bigger compiler executable).

 (bb) means it was compiled with BB; so not quite as fast, but a smaller executable.
+I've removed the (gcc) timings where the source was transpiled to C and passed through gcc-O3.

+This handicaps my compilers a little, as it is assumed most others will use fully optimising compilers, but I also want to show what is possible with a modest home-made compiler that doesn't rely on heavy-duty tools.
+My compilers still dominate the fast end of the table, except for Tiny C.

 I don't know why some of the compilers in the list are so slow.
 But my 'bcc' C compiler is slowed down by having to generate a 50MB ASM intermediate file, which then has to be assembled.
 It would otherwise be faster than BB/MM where that step has been eliminated.
-(Actually, that was done in order to give better results for comparisons like this, as for most real apps, compilation was not an issue.
-It just felt the proper approach.)

 ### Sorted by Runtime